open-education-hub/ccas/CCAS_pandoc.md

 measurements will be $n=2J$.
 We also need to decide at which levels of
 $\mu_1$ and $\mu_2$ the power is to be computed (but it is really only a function of the difference, $\mu_1-\mu_2$).\
-The following pieces of R code can be saved into a file, \"ancovapow.r\" and then command
+The following pieces of R code can be saved into a file,
+$\verb|ancovapow.r|$ and then command

     source("ancovapow.r")